chayleaf/nixos-router/README.md

 time when NixOS and this repo become compatible again.

 This module expects you to use nftables, so it modifies NixOS's default settings to use nftables.
-Firewall is still set to use iptables, as it uses `networking.nftables`, which is *at the moment* incompatible with this module.
+Firewall is still set to use iptables, but if you set `networking.nftables.enable` to `true`, it should use nftables.

 ## See also